-Compared to the rest of the Greater Boston market, the Seaport District submarket has higher rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Greater Boston market, the Seaport District region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 0 listings have been listed, which means listings might be leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About Inf% of the listings in the Seaport District are subleases, so you might be able to find a shorter term or below market rent.
+In the last 90 days, 77 listings have been listed, so you'll want to check back regularly for new listings.
+About 6% of the listings in the Seaport District are subleases, so you will probably have to consider a longer term lease.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 5,530 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most properties in this region are approximately 8 stories.
+Even though the median size is 6,330 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this market are approximately 8 stories.
 Most buildings in this area were built in 1919 and are Class A.

 Utilities is the dominant industry in this area.
 Commute by taxi is the most popular way to get to work amongst Seaport District residents.
 Commuting close to 30 minutes a day is the norm for those who opt to reside in this part of town.

 Real time and historical data on commercial real estate listings in Seaport District.

 Get email notifications when new listings are posted that match your requirements.